nimsara1999/intellimate/README.md

  - head- I design head part for assemble power distribution circuit and display.

  - Body - In this part include development board, two servo motors to control legs, speaker, tof sensors and batteries.

  - legs- There are two legs.
 I include servo motors in this leg for foot control.

  - foot- In the foot, there are two time of flight sensors in each feet.

-## 2. Develop robot movements and eye reactions.
+## 2. Develop robot movements, eye reactions and how   		use tof sensors.

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+There is a library which is match to intellimate robot movements.
+So we can directly use that library for develop robot movements further more.

+Use two 128*64 i2c oled displays to design eye reactions.
+When we use two oled displays, both of have same hardware address.
+So we need to change hardware address by changing backside resistor.
+Finally can controll two oled displays using one i2c line.

+Instead of the camera, use time of flight sensors to get some idea of the environment.
+We use four [time of flight sensors](https://www.st.com/en/imaging-and-photonics-solutions/time-of-flight-sensors.html) to detect objects around the robot and four tof sensors (two per foot each) to detect the edges of the living table.

 ## 3. Research and develop image recognition on locally.
 There is a version of tensorflow which is called tensorflow lite.
 TensorFlow Lite is a set of tools that enables on-device machine learning by helping developers run their models on mobile, embedded, and edge devices.
+Also there is a online tool called [Edge Impulse](https://studio.edgeimpulse.com/studio/270549) for create own light-weight models for embedded systems.

 <img src="pictures/tensorflowworkflow.png" width="100%">

+ 1. Install tensorflow to the PC - [Clickhere](https://www.tensorflow.org/install/pip#windows-native)

+ 3. Get models for TensorFlow Lite
+You don't have to build a TensorFlow Lite model to start using machine learning on mobile or edge devices.
+Many already-built and optimized models are available for you to use right away in your application.
+You can start with using pre-trained models in TensorFlow Lite and move up to building custom models over time, as follows:
+	+ Start developing machine learning features with already  [trained models.](https://www.tensorflow.org/lite/models/trained)
+	+ Modify existing TensorFlow Lite models using tools such as  [Model Maker](https://www.tensorflow.org/lite/models/modify/model_maker).
+	+ Build a  [custom model](https://www.tensorflow.org/tutorials/customization/custom_training_walkthrough)  with TensorFlow tools and then  [convert](https://www.tensorflow.org/lite/models/convert)  it to TensorFlow Lite.
+4. TensorFlow Lite with microcontrollers.
+[Tutorial ](https://blog.tensorflow.org/2019/11/how-to-get-started-with-machine.html)